coletangsy/Case-Study/README.md

 ### Introduction
-This repository holding the product analysis I have worked on before.
+This repository holding the simple analysis exercise and capstone projects I have worked on before.
 <br><br>

 ### Dataset
-The dataset used in these Case Study Project are from Kaggle.
+The dataset used in these Case Study are from Kaggle.
 For more information, please refers to the Kaggle dataset description.
 <br><br>

 ### Content